-So, why should there be such importance placed on adolescents in particular to cultivate emotional resilience in order to best instill them with SEL?
-For starters, in order to first captivate them to the ways of social emotional learning we need to truly understand where they are coming from.
-Adolescents are fully submerged in a much more transitionally complex social realm than are adults or children.
-As shown in a Temple University psychology study conducted in 2013; teens will average more than 400 social media friends, far more than do adults.
-Moreover, teen sociality is particularly about affect, and responsiveness to emotional faces in adolescents.
-In short, this period of one’s life is mostly about one sole pursuit: the frantic need to belong.
-Hence, the offshoot of this is that the drive to belong invariably produces much greater anxiety and vulnerability in teens when it comes to peer pressure and emotional contagion.
-In addition, Neuroimaging studies show that adolescents over any other group show dramatic sensitivity towards their peers’ responses.
-When asking adults in the study about what they imagine others think about themselves two different, but partially overlapping areas of the brain light up: the prefrontal cortex, which is the most sophisticated and recently evolved area of the brain that is our reasoning HQ.
+So, why should there be such importance placed on adolescents in particular to build emotional resilience?
+Adolescents are in a much more transitionally complex social realm than adults or children.
+As shown in a Temple University psychology study conducted in 2013, teens have an average of 400 social media friends or more, far more than adults.
+Moreover, teen sociality is mostly about one thing: belonging.
+The result of this need to belong is teenagers experience greater levels of anxiety and vulnerability, and they are therefore more receptive to peer pressure and emotional contagion.
+Neuroimaging studies show that adolescents have a greater level of sensitivity towards their peers’ responses over any other group.
+When the study asked adults what they imagine others think about them, two different but partially overlapping areas of the brain lit up: first, the prefrontal cortex (PFC for short), which is the most sophisticated and one of the last areas to develop in the brain.
+It acts as our reasoning HQ.
 Second, the limbic cortex: our emotional and regulatory center in the brain.
-In stark contrast, when the adolescent is then asked the same question, there is no PFC activity and the two profiles are merged into a singular response: “What do others think about me?
-Well, they think of me the way I have shown them to think about me, I guess!”
+In stark contrast, when the adolescents in the study were asked the same question, there was no PFC activity.
+This suggests that teenagers are more emotionally driven and they believe that their actions is the only thing that affects how others see them, prompting more group-based behavior.